clarin-eric/switchboard/INSTALL.md

 # Context Path Definition

-There are three locations that need to be adapted to run the switchboard on a different path, e.g.,
+There are four locations that need to be adapted to run the switchboard on a different path, e.g.,

    ```http://weblicht.sfs.uni-tuebingen.de/clrs-dev ```